ahlstromcj/seq66/README.md

             timing.
         *   Related to issue #115: Added ability to select a line in the data pane and grab a handle to change its value.
-        *   Refactored zoom support, added it to event and data panes.
+        *   Refactored and extended zoom support, added it to event and data panes.
         *   Adding more seqroll keystokes (and HTML help).
 Enabled Esc to exit paint mode if not playing.
         *   Added live-note mapping (needs testing!), refactoring set-record